Childhood craniopharyngiomas are benign brain tumors found near the pituitary gland.

 Craniopharyngiomas are rare in children younger than 2 years of age and are most often diagnosed in children aged 5 to 14 years.
 It is not known what causes these tumors to form.

-These and other symptoms may be caused by craniopharyngiomas.
-Other conditions may cause the same symptoms.
-Check with your child's doctor if you see any of the following problems in your child:
+These and other signs and symptoms may be caused by craniopharyngiomas or by other conditions.
+Check with your child's doctor if your child has any of the following:

 - Headaches including morning headache or headache that goes away after vomiting.